Clivern/Anubis/docs/_posts/2024-08-18-building-my-own-rag-with-openaI-qdrant-and-langchain.md

 ![](/images/blog/tyrant-chart.png)

-When a query is made, Tyran follows a streamlined process:
+When a query is made, Tyran follows the following:

-- It utilizes the OpenAI embedding API to convert the query into a vector representation.
+- It uses the OpenAI embedding API to convert the query into a vector representation.
 - The system then performs a semantic search using this vector, applying any specified filters to narrow the search to relevant documents.
 - Upon identifying similar documents, Tyran fetches their content from the local database.
 - Finally, it returns the relevant documents along with their similarity scores, providing a clear indication of how closely each document matches the query.